ofhope/statscore/README.md

 ### 🛠️ Monorepo Structure

-`@statcore` is managed as a monorepo, allowing for shared tooling, consistent development practices, and easy cross-package integration.
+`@facta` is managed as a monorepo, allowing for shared tooling, consistent development practices, and easy cross-package integration.
 Each statistical domain (e.g., `regression`, `timeseries`) resides in its own workspace within the repository.

 ### 🚦 Error Handling

-`@statcore` adopts a robust error handling strategy:
+`@facta` adopts a robust error handling strategy:

   * **Throwing Errors:** For clear runtime invariants or developer misuse of the API (e.g., passing `null` where a number is strictly expected).
   * **Returning `NaN`:** For mathematically undefined or degenerate numerical results (e.g., a standard deviation of a single point, where the value is indeterminate but the computation itself didn't "fail" due to bad input).